2007

 2003

-In 2003, the society's membership resided in eighteen countries: Australia, Austria, Belgium, Canada, Costa Rica, Czech Republic, France, Germany, Great Britain, Holland, Israel, Italy, Japan, Luxembourg, Mexico, South Africa, Spain and the United States.
-Last year, the society was invited to join the International Alliance for Women in Music, an important international platform for composers, musicians, musicologists, and music organizations interested in celebrating and fostering the achievements of women in music.
+Also in 2003, the society joined the International Alliance for Women in Music, an important international platform for composers, musicians, musicologists, and music organizations interested in celebrating and fostering the achievements of women in music.
 Through its members, the alliance is connected to a number of universities around the world.
-The alliance publishes a journal dedicated to women in music and maintains comprehensive online resources on this subject.
+The alliance publishes a journal dedicated to women in music.

 Other important events in 2003 included world premieres of two Kapralova compositions: her remarkable art song Leden (January) for voice and quintet and her charming orchestral miniature Prélude de Noël.
 Leden was premiered by Caroline Helton and Michigan Chamber Players at the University of Michigan School of Music on January 19, 2003.
-Prélude de Noël received its first concert hall performance (since its radio premiere by Radio France Orchestra at Christmas 1939) from the West Texas A&M University Symphony Orchestra under the baton of Douglas Morrison, on November 23, 2003.
-Other important performances included the New York premiere of Apple from the Lap, op.10, performed by Carola Emrich and Jonathan Kelly on April 21, and the Nagoya premiere of Kapralova's String Quartet, op.
-8, performed by Kapralova Quartet on June 10.
+Prélude de Noël received its first concert hall performance (since its radio premiere at Christmas 1939) from the West Texas A&M University Symphony Orchestra under the baton of Douglas Morrison, on November 23, 2003.
+Other important performances included the New York premiere of Apple from the Lap, performed by Carola Emrich and Jonathan Kelly on April 21, and the Nagoya premiere of Kapralova's string quartet, performed by Kapralova Quartet on June 10.
 Kapralova's art songs were performed most often last year, followed by her string quartet, April Preludes, and three piano and violin pieces.

-Kapralova's music was broadcast last year by Czech Radio 3 (Vltava), Czech Radio 7, public radio networks in Chicago and Princeton, and the University of Michigan Television.
+Kapralova's music was broadcast last year by Czech Radio 3, Czech Radio 7, public radio networks in Chicago and Princeton, and the University of Michigan Television.
 Czech Radio in particular was very active in promoting the composer.
-Vltava prepared two documentaries dedicated to Kapralova: the first - a 45-minute documentary on Kapralova's life and work - was broadcast in August during the program Musica Moderna (Nasi v zahranici - 3/5); the second - a 59-minute documentary based on a script by Jan Hlavac and produced by Helena Cerna - was broadcast in November, during the radio documentary series Z jejich zivota.
+Vltava prepared two documentaries dedicated to Kapralova: the first, a 45-minute documentary on Kapralova's life and work, was broadcast in August during the program >Musica Moderna (Nasi v zahranici - 3/5); the second, a 59-minute documentary based on a script by Jan Hlavac and produced by Helena Cerna, was broadcast in November, during the radio documentary series Z jejich zivota.
 Pohledy do pracoven hudebnich skladatelu.
-In addition to the above documentaries, Vltava also programmed Kapralova's music during the year: in March, it broadcast Kapralova's melodrama To Karel Capek; in August, a live performance of her string quartet; and, in September, her Suite en miniature for chamber orchestra.
+In addition to the above documentaries, Czech Radio 3 also programmed Kapralova's music during the year: in March, it broadcast Kapralova's melodrama To Karel Capek; in August, a live performance of her string quartet; and, in September, her Suite en miniature for chamber orchestra.
 Czech Radio 7 prepared a 10-minute biographical sketch in Spanish, with excerpts from the composer's music.
-The composer's music was also promoted at the International Festival of Film on Art in Montreal that presented (on March 16 and 20) the Kapralova documentary Last Concertino, produced in 2001 by Czech Television (Brno Studio).
+The composer's music was also promoted at the International Festival of Film on Art in Montreal that presented (on March 16 and 20) the Kapralova documentary Last Concertino, produced by the Czech Television (Brno Studio) in 2001.

-Reviews of Kapralova's music were published in New York Concert Review (Harris Goldsmith), the Dvorak Society Newsletter (Gregory Terian), Sedicinoni (Marco del Vaglio), MusicWeb (Rob Barnett), Talent (Petr Hanousek), and Czech Music No.6 (Matej Kratochvil).
-IAWM Journal published Karla Hartl's texts In Search of a Voice: The Story of Vitezslava Kapralova and Vitezslava Kapralova: An Annotated Catalogue of Her Works.
+Reviews of Kapralova's music were published in New York Concert Review (Harris Goldsmith), the Dvorak Society Newsletter (Gregory Terian), Sedicinoni (Marco del Vaglio), MusicWeb (Rob Barnett), Talent (Petr Hanousek), and Czech Music Quarterly (Matej Kratochvil).
+The IAWM Journal published Karla Hartl's texts In Search of a Voice: The Story of Vitezslava Kapralova and Vitezslava Kapralova: An Annotated Catalogue of Her Works.
 Both texts were re-printed in the first issue of The Kapralova Society Newsletter.
-Zpravy Spolecnosti Bohuslava Martinu printed an article by Kapralova's biographer Jiri Macek Predcasne odesly talent ceske hudby.
-Other texts on Kapralova included a Kapralova biography in Dirigentinnen im 20.
-Jahrhundert, written by German conductor Elke Mascha Blankenburg and published in Hamburg by Europäische Verlagsanstalt, and a chapter on Kapralova in the collection of literary portraits of 60 key women in Czech history - Ceske zeny -, edited by Alena Wagnerova and published by the Czech publishing house FRAGMENT.
+Zpravy Spolecnosti Bohuslava Martinu printed an article Predcasne odesly talent ceske hudby by Jiri Macek.
+Other texts on Kapralova included a bio in Dirigentinnen im 20.
+Jahrhundert, written by German conductor Elke Mascha Blankenburg and published in Hamburg by Europäische Verlagsanstalt, and a chapter on Kapralova in the collection of literary portraits of 60 key women in Czech history, Ceske zeny, edited by Alena Wagnerova and published by the Czech publishing house FRAGMENT.

-Kapralova's life and music inspired Daniela Kosinova's Omnia vincit amor, a 3-movement composition for lower voice and string quartet, while Kapralova's poem Chaloupka was an inspiration for a song composed by the talented eight-year-old Katerina Kraftova.
-The list of projects and initiatives inspired by or dedicated to Kapralova would not be final without mentioning Kapralova's monument, an initiative of Josef Kapral, that was erected last year in Kapralova's beloved summer retreat Tri Studne.
+Kapralova's life and music continued to inspire the work of fellow artists.
+Daniela Kosinova's Omnia vincit amor, a three-movement composition for lower voice and string quartet, was inspired by Kapralova's story, while Kapralova's poem Chaloupka inspired a song composed by eight-year-old Katerina Kraftova.
+The list of initiatives dedicated to Kapralova would not be complete without mentioning a monument dedicated to Kapralova, erected last year in Kapralova's beloved summer retreat Tri Studne.
+This project was an initiative of Josef Kapral of Kapralova's estate.

 women in music and czech music in exile